 12. Geometric Patterns

 Geometric shapes can add a modern touch to baby blankets.
 I love playing with shapes and colors to create something both stylish and fun.
+You can find inspiration for your next project in our collection of cozy DIY baby blanket ideas.

 13. Bright and Bold Patterns